VirajAgarwal1/lox/README.md

 ## Project Origin

 This project started as an implementation of the Lox programming language from Robert Nystrom's excellent book ["Crafting Interpreters"](https://craftinginterpreters.com/).
 However, I wanted to take a different approach: **building the language in Go with a streaming architecture from the ground up**.
-Rather than following the book's implementation directly, I used it as inspiration to explore compiler construction deeply, with a focus on creating parsers that can handle inputs incrementally without loading entire parse trees into memory.
+Rather than following the book's implementation directly, I used it as inspiration to build every component from scratch—from DFA-based lexers to LL(1) parser generators—focusing on creating parsers that handle inputs incrementally without loading entire parse trees into memory.

-## A Journey Through Compiler Construction

-This project represents a deep dive into the fascinating world of compiler theory, where I built every component from the ground up to truly understand how programming languages work.
-What started as curiosity about "how does code become execution?" became an intensive learning journey through lexical analysis, parsing theory, grammar design, and code generation.

 ## What Makes This Project Special

 ### 1. **Hand-Crafted DFA-Based Lexer**
-I designed and implemented deterministic finite automata from scratch, not using any regex libraries or existing tokenizer frameworks.
-This meant:
-- Researching DFA theory and state machine design
-- Hand-coding state transitions for every token type
-- Implementing maximal munching and conflict resolution algorithms
-- Optimizing for performance with minimal memory allocations
+Built deterministic finite automata from scratch without regex libraries—hand-coding state transitions for every token type, implementing maximal munching and conflict resolution, optimized for minimal memory allocations.

 ### 2. **Recursive Descent Parser with Code Generation**
-Building a parser is one thing - building a *parser generator* is another level entirely.
-Here's the meta-challenge: **to generate parsers, I first had to build a parser that parses grammar files themselves.**

-This was a fascinating recursive problem:
-- Built a complete lexer/parser specifically for grammar file syntax (EBNF notation)
-- The grammar parser had to handle terminals, non-terminals, operators (`*`, `+`, `or`), grouping, and all EBNF constructs
-- Implemented parser combinators for composable parsing logic
-- Designed AST structures to represent grammar rules internally
-- **Automatic code generation** that transforms parsed grammar into working Go parser code
-- Proper operator precedence and associativity handling in the generated parsers

-**The bootstrap problem:** I needed a working parser to parse grammars that define how to build parsers.
-This meant getting the grammar parser right was critical - any bugs would propagate to all generated parsers.
+To generate parsers, I first built a parser that parses grammar files themselves—the classic bootstrap problem.
+The system reads EBNF grammar specifications, handles all constructs (terminals, non-terminals, operators, grouping), and automatically generates working Go parser code with proper precedence and associativity.

 ### 3. **Streamable LL(1) Predictive Parser** (The Heart of This Project)
-**This was the main goal and the most ambitious undertaking of the entire project.** Making a parser that's truly *streamable* - that can incrementally consume tokens and emit parsing events without building the entire AST in memory - required far more planning, design, and research than I ever anticipated.
+The main goal: a parser that incrementally consumes tokens and emits parsing events without building the entire AST in memory.
+This required weeks of research into LL(1) theory, FIRST/FOLLOW set computation from academic papers, and designing an event-based architecture with proper state management and error recovery.
+The result: a parser that handles arbitrarily large inputs with bounded memory and processes events in real-time.

-**Why streamable parsing is hard:**
-- Traditional parsers build complete ASTs before returning anything
-- Streaming means emitting events (start non-terminal, end non-terminal, match terminal) as parsing progresses
-- Requires careful state management with an explicit stack
-- Error recovery must work incrementally without losing position
-- The event stream must be meaningful and usable for building parse trees incrementally

-**The research journey:**
-- Spent weeks diving deep into LL(1) parsing theory and predictive parsing algorithms
-- Studied how to implement FIRST and FOLLOW set computation from academic papers
-- Designed an event-based architecture from scratch that others could actually use
-- Figured out how to handle error recovery in a streaming context
-- Built an EBNF to BNF converter because the streaming parser needed pure BNF
-- Tested and refined the streaming behavior to ensure it was actually useful

-**Was it worth it?** Absolutely.
-The streaming parser can parse arbitrarily large inputs with bounded memory, handle incremental parsing scenarios, and emit events that can be processed in real-time.
-But more importantly, building it taught me more about parsing than any textbook could.

 ### 4. **Streamable Parser Code Generation** (The Ultimate Achievement)
-If building a streamable parser was hard, building a *generator* for streamable parsers was the ultimate synthesis challenge:
-- Had to build a parser for grammar files (the meta-parser mentioned above)
-- Automatically converts EBNF to BNF (non-trivial transformation)
-- Computes FIRST and FOLLOW sets algorithmically (translating theory to code)
-- Generates efficient, table-driven parsing code with embedded parsing tables
-- The generated code must handle streaming, error recovery, and event emission
-- All of this happens automatically from a simple grammar file

-**This required synthesizing everything learned about:**
-- Parsing theory (LL(1), FIRST/FOLLOW, grammar transformations)
-- Code generation (templates, AST manipulation, symbol tables)
-- Compiler design (multi-pass processing, intermediate representations)
-- The streaming architecture I spent so long designing

-The generator took the longest to get right.
-Every edge case in grammar handling, every nuance of LL(1) restrictions, every detail of the streaming event protocol had to be encoded into the generator's logic.
-But when it finally worked - when I could write a grammar file and get a complete, working, streaming parser in return - that was an incredible moment.

-### 5. **Performance Engineering**
-Every component is optimized for real-world use:
-- Minimal memory allocations in hot paths
-- Efficient buffer management
-- Reusable data structures
-- Benchmarked and profiled for bottlenecks
+The ultimate synthesis: a system that reads grammar files, automatically converts EBNF to BNF, computes FIRST/FOLLOW sets, and generates complete table-driven LL(1) parsers with streaming, error recovery, and event emission—all from a simple grammar specification.
+This required combining everything learned about parsing theory, code generation, and streaming architecture design.

-### 6. **Comprehensive Documentation & Demos**
+### 5. **Comprehensive Documentation & Demos**
 Because understanding is as important as building:
 - Detailed READMEs explaining theory and implementation
 - Working demo programs for every major component